Sheriff considers next steps, shares frustration over COVID and crowding

-Wichita, Kan.
-(KSNW) – Sedgwick County Sheriff Jeff Easter talked to the county commission about COVID and crowding at the jail.
+WICHITA, Kan.
+(KSNW) – Sedgwick County Sheriff Jeff Easter talked to the county commission about COVID and crowding at the jail, and he was frustrated.

-Easter says they have let go some so-called minor offenders like those behind on child support.
-And they have asked Wichita Police to stop arresting people for non-repeat civil violations.
+Easter says they have let go of some so-called minor offenders like those behind on child support, and they have asked Wichita Police Department to stop arresting people for non-repeat civil violations.

 “Ten-percent of our inmates are wearing masks that we issue them.
 Ten percent is what we are estimating now,” said Sheriff Easter.
 “I went into a pod the other day.
-55 inmates.
-Two were wearing them.
+Fifty-five inmates, two were wearing them.
 We’re cleaning.
 We’re providing them with the masks.
 They are choosing not to wear them.”

 Part of the challenge is finding space for newly booked inmates.